 "Being behind DeAngelo and Stewart for a couple of years has been difficult just wanting to play and being a competitor,'' Goodson said.
 "I wasn't looking to leave, but anywhere that gave an opportunity I'm definitely up for that.''

-Goodson is looking forward to help back up Darren McFadden along with second-year man Taiwan Jones
+Goodson is looking forward to help back up Darren McFadden along with second-year man Taiwan Jones and feels his style is well-suited to the Raiders' zone blocking scheme as imported by offensive coordinator Greg Knapp from the Houston Texans.

 "I've always been a fan of that offense, one cut and you get up field,'' Goodson said.
 "You don't have a lot of moves in the backfield, you kind of just getting going and use your speed."